springfall2008/batpred/README.md

 These are configuration items that you can modify to fit your needs:
   - battery_loss - The percent of energy lost when charing the battery, default is 0.05 (5%)
   - days_previous - sets the number of days to go back in the history to predict your load, recommended settings are 7 or 1 (can't be 0)
-  - forecast_hours - the number of hours to forecast ahead, keep in mind Solcast only gives you the next day so much more than 24 won't be that useful
+  - forecast_hours - the number of hours to forecast ahead, 48 is the suggested amount.
   - debug_enable - option to print lots of debug messages
   - car_charging_hold - When true it's assumed that the car charges from the grid and so any load values above a threshold (default 6kw, configure with car_charging_threshold) are the car and should be ignored in estimates
   - calculate_best - When true the algorithm tries to calculate the target % to charge the battery to overnight